zeta-zetra/forexpy/README.md

         python fetch.py --symbol GBPUSD  --start 20221002 --end 20221015 --tf 1d

-When downloading data from Dukascopy, `.bi5` are saved in a folder and then used to create the final csv file.
+When downloading data from Dukascopy, `.bi5` files are saved in a folder and then used to create the final csv file.
 The `--keep` argument is used to tell forexpy if these files should be deleted or not.
 By default there are deleted.
 To keep them, run:

     python fetch.py --start 20221002 --end 20221015 --tf 1d --keep T